 As its name implies, NBN 1000 plans can achieve a theoretical maximum download speed of 1000Mbps.
 We say theoretical, because reaching this maximum speed is pretty tricky.
 The Australian Competition and Consumer Commission (ACCC) publishes average download speed data in its quarterly Broadband Performance report.
-In the most recent, published in December 2022, the average download speed on HFC connections was 641.3Mbps and 750.9Mbps on FTTP connections.
+In the most recent, published in December 2023, the average download speed of NBN 1000 plans was 823.7Mbps across all hours, and 746Mbps during the busy hours.

 How much does NBN 1000 cost?

 NBN 1000 plans may have the potential to offer crazy-fast download speeds, but they come at a cost.
-The cheapest NBN 1000 plan you can currently get starts at AU$99.90p/m, but only for six months, and the typical evening speeds you can expect have yet to be published, making it a potentially risky play.
+The cheapest NBN 1000 plan you can currently get starts at AU$99/m, but only for six months.